 The project is the knowledge application part of the course examination.
 It will count 50% toward the final mark.
-Students are required to submit a paper and electronic copy of their project report on the day of the written exam.
+Students are required to submit a paper and electronic copy of their project report on the day specified in the course schedule.